awslabs/LISA/lib/docs/admin/deploy.md

 > section of the [Chatbot](/user/chat), this parameter also
 > dictated which models were deployed.
 > **NOTE**

-> For air-gapped systems, before running `make modelCheck` you should manually download model artifacts and place them in a `models` directory at the project root, using the structure: `models/<model-id>`.
+> For air-gapped systems, before running `npm run model:check` you should manually download model artifacts and place them in a `models` directory at the project root, using the structure: `models/<model-id>`.

 > **NOTE**
 > This process is primarily designed and tested for HuggingFace models.
 For other model formats, you will need to manually create and upload safetensors.
 > **NOTE**